 Another task in presenting a holiday message is to come up with a Christmas song.
 There are only really two Christmas songs I like, and one of them was used last year.
 Unless somebody comes up with a new song in the next twelve months, all hope will be lost for the 2014 message.
 Frankly, not much thought was given to this possibility last year because the world was supposed to end.
 Remember?
 What a letdown that turned out to be.
 Just another of the neoliberal lies.

 The Eurogliders were my favorite Australian band in the eighties, hence the previous video.
 You will be spared from watching a video of my favorite non-Australian band at the time, due to copyright restrictions, but will not be able to avoid the song itself, thanks to the many covers that have been made of it.
-The following video is somewhat reminiscent of the conditions under which Heteconomist is put together.
-Think of a hapless guy in a room, with a laptop, surrounded by young heterodox musicians rehearsing and generally clowning around, threatening to impede the serious business of doing economics.
+The following video is somewhat reminiscent of the conditions under which heteconomist is put together.
+Think of a hapless guy in a room, with a laptop, surrounded by young independent musicians rehearsing and generally clowning around, threatening to impede the serious business of doing economics.

 Hopefully everyone is well.
 Regular posting will return in the not-too-distant future.